Near Avery in Calaveras County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 38° 12.173′ N, 120° 22.206′ W. Marker is near Avery, California, in Calaveras County.
 Marker can be reached from Ebbets Pass Highway (State Highway 4).
-Touch for map.
 This marker is on an 'abandoned' side road to the Ebbetts Pass Highway.
 It is on the right when heading west (downhill).
+Touch for map.
 Marker is at or near this postal address: 4697 Ebbets Pass Highway, Avery CA 95224, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Avery Hotel (approx. 0.2 miles away); a different marker also named Avery Hotel Doc S.C.
+At least 8 other markers are within 7 miles The Avery Hotel (approx. 0.2 miles away); a different marker also named Avery Hotel (approx. 0.2 miles away); Doc S.C.
 Linebaugh Park (approx. 4˝ miles away); White Pines History (approx. 4.8 miles away); Sheep Ranch (approx. 5.2 miles away); Sheep Ranch Mine (approx. 5.3 miles away); California Big Trees State Park (approx. 6.2 miles away); Discovery and Exploitation (approx. 6.2 miles away).
 Touch for a list and map of all markers in Avery.

 Also see . . .
 The Avery School and Hazel Fischer.
 John Hofstetter of the Sierra Nevada Logging Museum writes that Hazel Fischer began teaching at Avery School in 1917.
 When the opening of the Blagen Mill, in the late 1930′s, increased attendance dramatically, they had double sessions at the Avery School and one class, taught by Miss Wilma Avery, was held in the dining room of the Avery Hotel.
 (Submitted on March 8, 2012.)